ZeroZipZilch/TrumpsDelusion/README.md

 This is where the magic happens

-This projet is limited to Google Chrome
+This project is limited to Google Chrome